 Healthcare Brief: market insights – July 2024

-A summary of key developments relating to the dissolution of the UK Parliament; procedure for determining litigation capacity; the Coroner Service inquiry; fixed recoverable costs in lower damages clinical negligence claims; alternative dispute resolution; and the law of apologies.
+A summary of key developments relating to the dissolution of the UK Parliament and subsequent resumption of Parliamentary activity; the procedure for determining litigation capacity; the Coroner Service inquiry; fixed recoverable costs in lower damages clinical negligence claims; alternative dispute resolution; and the law of apologies.

 Parliament was formally dissolved on 30 May 2024 and all Parliamentary activity ceased, temporarily stalling new consultations and potentially delaying the release of the outcome of prior consultations, statements and reports.
 Following the General Election on 4 July 2024, Parliamentary activity resumed on 9 July when newly or re-elected MPs resumed ministerial duties.